hariprasath-r/order-management-system/README.md

   * Implemented Global Exception Handlers for graceful handling or exceptions
   * Both services have input validations in place
   * Both services have REST endpoints exposed
+  * Added Lombok for reduced BPC and increased readability

 ## Both services have swagger ui and h2 console is exposed.
 Service | Swagger URL | H2 URL